rca/PySPICE/README.rst

 Manual Instructions
 -------------------
-Though it shouldn't be necessary, here are the old step-by-step instructions are still below.
+Though it shouldn't be necessary, here are the old step-by-step instructions.

 In order to build this module, first generate the extension code using the mkwrapper.py script.
 This is done running mkwrapper.py with the path to the